AlishanKably/Project-03/README.md

 ## Key learnings

-This project allowed me to develop a better understanding of the backend MVC architecture and how this works along side the frontend React design.
+This project allowed me to develop a better understanding of the backend MVC architecture and how this works alongside the frontend React design.
 I believe this project was also crucial for me to gain experience in working with a partner and how to collaborate code with others.
 It developed my understanding of project management by keeping track of timelines and deadlines as well as effective ways to communicate with my partner.